IHE/HIE-Whitepaper/README.md

 A **Stable document** is one where the content has been gathered together at the time the document entry is authored.
 The stable model fits best with environments that can produce a document and have it stored in a Document Repository for retrieval as is necessary.
 The Stable document entry can be replaced, but the content is fixed at the time the document entry is authored.

 A **Delayed Assembly document** is one where a Document Source (or Document Source Repository) publishes a promise to produce a document of a specific kind and identity.
 The document is not assembled until the first Document Consumer requests to retrieve that document.
 The retrieve request triggers the creation (delayed assembly) of the document.
 The Document Entry is updated with the given hash and size, and the document is now available as a Stable document.
-This model can be used when the Document Source is a database that is not inherently document based, but can produce a document for persistant storage upon request.
+This model can be used when the Document Source is a database that is not inherently document based, but can produce a document for persistent storage upon request.
 The Document Source can indicate all of the metadata about the document (except the hash and size), but chooses to not produce the document content until a retrieve request is made.

 An **On-Demand document** is one where a Document Source (or Document Source Repository) publishes a promise to produce a document of a specific kind, but content that is expected to change over time.
 The On-Demand model is used when the document source can ensure that the returned document always contains information that is known to be accurate at the time of request.
 This can be used in cases where the document source is a database that is not inherently document based, and document consumers wish to always receive the most up to date information available.
 Thus, a request two months apart may contain different content given changes during the two month span.
 The document instance isn't created until a Document Consumer requests to retrieve an instance of the document.
 The retrieve request triggers the creation of an instance of the document.
 The instance could be preserved as a snapshot, which is a kind of [Association](#27-document-relationships) managed off of the On-Demand document entry.